In conflict with West, Iran stirs war memories at home

 Others say Iranians, now accustomed to relatively high living standards, would not easily tolerate shortages and austerity again.
 Rising oil revenue in the last decade has enabled an expansion of the middle class.
 Foreign luxury goods fill shopping malls in major cities.

-"The youth nowadays are much more materialistic and don't give priority to the ideas that dominated our minds back then, such as preserving the Islamic government," Ali, 53, an insurance manager who volunteered to fight in the 1980s, said by telephone.
+"The youth nowadays are much more materialistic and don't give priority to the ideas that dominated our minds back then, such as preserving the Islamic government," said Ali, 53, an insurance manager who volunteered to fight in the 1980s.

 "That said, I'm pretty sure these modern young Iranians would surprise everyone if a foreign country attacked," he said.